saratona/KSQLDB/README.md

 ## Overview

+This example and accompanying tutorial show users how to deploy an Apache Kafka® event streaming application using [ksqlDB](https://ksqldb.io/?utm_source=github&utm_medium=demo&utm_campaign=ch.cp-demo_type.community_content.cp-demo) and [Kafka Streams](https://docs.confluent.io/platform/current/streams/index.html?utm_source=github&utm_medium=demo&utm_campaign=ch.cp-demo_type.community_content.cp-demo) for stream processing.

-ksqlDBis the streaming SQL engine for Apache Kafka®.
+ksqlDB is the streaming SQL engine for Apache Kafka®.
 It provides an easy-to-use yet powerful interactive SQL interface for stream processing on Kafka, without the need to write code in a programming language such as Java or Python. ksqlDB is scalable, elastic, fault-tolerant, and real-time.
 It supports a wide range of streaming operations, including data filtering, transformations, aggregations, joins, windowing, and sessionization.

-This demo builds a Kafka event streaming application using ksqlDB and Kafka Streams for stream processing.
-Follow the accompanying guided tutorial that steps through the demo so that you can learn how it all works together.
+Kafka Streams is a Java API that gives you easy access to all of the computational primitives of stream processing: filtering, grouping, aggregating, joining, and more, keeping you from having to write framework code on top of the consumer API to do all those things.
+It also provides support for the potentially large amounts of state that result from stream processing computations.

 The use case is a Kafka event streaming application for real-time edits to real Wikipedia pages.
 Wikimedia Foundation has introduced the EventStreams service that allows anyone to subscribe to recent changes to Wikimedia data: edits happening to real wiki pages (e.g. #en.wikipedia, #en.wiktionary) in real time.